-BUSINESS CENTER: The Business Center is for use by registered guests only and is located just to the west of the reception center.
+BUSINESS CENTER: The Business Center is for use by registered guests only and is located just behind the reception center.
 It is available 24 hours a day, 7 days a week, and is free of charge.
-Services offered are DSN/local phone capabilities, computers with Internet access, Microsoft Office, print and fax capabilities.
+Services offered are DSN/local phone capabilities, computers with Internet access, Microsoft Office, and print capabilities.
 Please see the Reception Desk to obtain access.